simon-glitch/simon-glitch.github.io/My_Way_of_Life/mind_theory.md

 I got this theory on the human mind.
-The theory explains why school is essentially useless.
 The core idea is that the mind is made of 5 parts (or substances):
 * knowledge
 * emotion